 Be vigilant.
 Pay careful attention to those under attack: Women, Muslims, immigrants, Hispanics, Native Americans, Jews, LGBTQ, and Mother Earth.
 Attacks have already dramatically increased since the election.
 There must be zero tolerance for condescending, racists, misogynistic behavior.
 An attack on one is an attack on all.

 Bring healing to this moment.
 I refuse to believe that the millions who voted for Trump are all racist and misogynistic people.
 There are some, to be sure.
-But other working class, less educated people across the country are suffering.
+But many working class people across the country are suffering.
 Their vote this week shows it.

 Commit to kindness and compassion.
 We must build bridges in our society, not walls.
 An us versus them mindset is counter-productive.
 Seek to understand first.